 ohs1) in the domain directory:

-httpd.conf file in a text editor and make the required changes in the appropriate locations.
+httpd.conf file in a text editor and make the following changes:

 To create the virtual host configuration files:

 Note:Before you create the virtual host configuration files, be sure you have configured the virtual servers on the load balancer, as described in Purpose of the Oracle HTTP Server Virtual Hosts.

 <VirtualHost WEBHOST1:7777> ServerName admin.example.com:80 ServerAdmin firstname.lastname@example.org RewriteEngine On RewriteOptions inherit </VirtualHost>

 <VirtualHost WEBHOST1:7777> ServerName soainternal.example.com:80 ServerAdmin email@example.com RewriteEngine On RewriteOptions inherit </VirtualHost>

 soainternal_vh.conffile to the configuration directory for the second Oracle HTTP Server instance (

 ohs2) on WEBHOST2: